michaeldelago/aipm/README.md

 - There is no rollback (though older versions aren't deleted when new ones are installed)

-- The website that the AppImage links are scraped from isn't that great

-  - Only around half of them actually make it to the database properly, as they don't have proper github links on the site

-    - Also, some of the github links are green buttons, and some are white, for some reason

 - If installation through `aipm` isn't working, it's always worth a google search for the project instead

+- AppImages and Flatpaks are better and worse than eachother in their own ways.

 ### Known Bugs/ToDo